 ArchitectureWine implements the Windows API and application binary interface (ABI) in userspace, i.e. the region where most applications run on a typical operating system on top of low-level code like the kernel.
 This is done for security reasons, no thanks to Windows being susceptible to malware, but it comes at a cost of not being able to run certain games or applications which rely on strong Copy Protection or anti-cheat middleware such as StarForce, PunkBuster or GameGuard.
-Don't be surprised if the developers would deem a bug report as non-fixable, as they definitely wouldn't touch kernel-mode stuff with a ten-foot pole for the reasons mentioned above.
+Don't be surprised if the developers would deem a bug report as non-fixable, as they definitely wouldn't touch kernel-mode stuff, or in the case of PunkBuster, strict API checks,note with a ten-foot pole for the reasons mentioned above.

 CompatibilityWine is able to run most Windows applications properly, especially older titles which may either malfunction or crash on a regular Windows system, and even old-school 16-bit applications on 64-bit *nix distributions, even if support for them has been dropped on Windows.
 This isn't to say that Wine is perfect though: it still is playing catch-up with Microsoft due to changes in the API, and as such newer technologies receive preliminary support or are yet to be implemented.
 For instance it usually takes a few years at most for a newly-released game to be functional on Wine, though some such as RAGE were reportedly playable almost immediately after its release.